SolidStateGroup/ssg-homepage/static/pages-blog-markdown/We-Tested-Three-Prototyping-Tools-For-Mobile-Design-in-2018-Heres-What-We-Learned.md

 ## FramerX

 ![Framer X Prototype](https://storage.googleapis.com/ssg-website-images/prototyping-tools-2018/ylyl-framerx.gif)

-<p class="text-center image-caption">FramerX prototype, complete with Lottie Animations and a hand model</p>

 'The Future Of Design is Here' exclaims the new framer website, with an update to its previous product that now allows you to design with [React.js](https://reactjs.org/).
 As React is our main frontend framework at Solid State Group, the concept was very interesting.
 Cue the anti-climax, the components you build in FramerX are not necessarily supposed to be used in production (so the benefit of building prototypes in React are questionable).